 At St Paul's, Art is seen as an important subject which develops concentration, attention, fine motor skills. expression and choice.
-Art lessons are led by a specialist Higher Level Teaching Assistant and lessons are planned to develop drawing and painting skills, leading to a piece of work focused on a particular art discipline: sculpture, print, textiles or mixed media.
+Art lessons are planned to develop drawing and painting skills, leading to a piece of work focused on a particular art discipline: sculpture, clay, print, textiles or mixed media.

 Lessons include music to ensure a calm and tranquil learning environment and all units begin with a study of an artist, with children discussing a debating their work and techniques.
-Annotation of their own and other's work gives children an understanding of constructive critique and evaluation.
-Collaborative art is used often as a tool to build communication, self confidence and the use of art vocabulary.
+Annotation of their own and other's work is developed over time and gives children an understanding of constructive critique and evaluation.
+Collaborative art is used as a tool to build communication, self confidence and the use of art vocabulary.

 Through each unit, children practise mark-making, honing these skills and applying them appropriately to their sketches and drawings.
-Children learn to apply watercolour, powder paint (using the double primary system) and acrylic confidently, developing colour mixing skills and experimenting with shades and hues.
+Children learn to apply watercolour, powder paint and acrylic with ioncreased care and confidence, developing colour mixing skills and experimenting with shades and hues.